thomasdarimont/keycloak-project-example/keycloak/misc/wildfly-jmx-config.md

 cp ./jboss-client.jar "/home/tom/.sdkman/candidates/jmc/8.1.1.51-zulu/Azul Mission Control/dropins"
 ```

-We then copy that file into the `dropins` folder of JMC:
+We then copy the `jboss-client.jar` file into the `dropins` folder of JMC:
 ```
 cp ./jboss-client.jar /path/to/jmc/dropins/
 ```